openstack-archive/nova-powervm/README.rst

 Developers should not be impacted by these changes unless they wish to try the driver.

-Until the driver is accepted into Nova core it will be considered experimental.
+Until a subsequent blueprint is proposed and accepted, unless otherwise noted, the driver will be considered experimental.

 Community Impact